 As a prospective student, you may be wondering:

-How do Masters in Finance (MiF) part-time students juggle the programme alongside a full-time job and everyday commitments?
+How do Executive MBA students juggle the programme alongside a full-time job and everyday commitments?

-Hear from some of our alumni who share how they maintained that all-important work-life balance, connected with their peers and managed their participation in extracurricular activities.
+Hear from some of our students who share how they maintain that all-important work-life balance, managing commitments, commuting and capacity.